kadok/DeleteLineFromNFiles/README.md

 # DeleteLineFromNFiles
-Remove some line from N Files using a keyword.
+Remove some lines from N Files using a keyword.